ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 It is nice to have them around.<br/>
 We find requirements on both ends - planning and testing - but what about coding?<br/>
 They are nowhere to be found in our code.<br/>
-We as Developers look at those requirements, we will understand and use them,<br/>
-to make needed changes to different parts of our software.<br/>
+We as Developers look at those requirements and use them to make needed changes<br/> to different parts of our software to fullfill them.<br/>
-They shape our code, but the requirements are nowhere to be found - they are burried.<br/>
+They shape our code, but the requirement itself is nowhere to be found - they have no place.<br/>
 Not a great way to treat your friend.<br/>

 ### Digging